Brandon Phillips: Lexington Legends

 On August 19, 2020, Phillips joined the Lexington Legends in their Battle of the Bourbon Trail series.
 On August 22, Phillips hit a walk-off homer for the Legends, his third homer in three games for the team.

 In 2021, the Legends moved to the Atlantic League of Professional Baseball and Phillips became a co-owner of the club in the offseason.
 On May 31, 2021, the Legends announced he was officially signed as a player, thus becoming the first Atlantic League player to appear on a roster for a team they co-own.
 He appeared in 54 games, posting a .276/.335/.507 line with 14 home runs and 52 RBIs, as the Legends went on to win the ALPB Championship.
 In 2022, Phillips played in 40 games, slashing .250/.320/.391 with four home runs and 18 RBIs.
 Following the season, the club was sold to a new ownership group and Phillips left the franchise.

+Retirement

+Phillips signed a one-day ceremonial contract with the Reds on April 25, 2026 in order to retire as a member of the team.
+He was also inducted into the Cincinnati Reds Hall of Fame on the same day.